Air fryer canned potatoes

 Want to make air fryer canned potatoes and onions?

-Prepare your onions by peel and cutting into quarters and then peel apart the layers.
+Prepare your onions by peeling and cutting into quarters and then peel apart the layers.
 Then you can add the onions into the air fryer for the second part of the cooking process.
 This will avoid them burning.

 Why not try some of my other fantastic air fryer recipes while you’re here?

-- Air fryer burgers
+- Air fryer crumble topping

-- Air fryer cheese crumpets
+- Air fryer cheese scones

-- Air fryer jerk chicken
+- Air fryer frozen chicken burger

-- Air fryer Nando’s chicken
+- Air fryer frozen salmon

-- Air fryer potato wedges
+- Air fryer chips recipe

-- Air fryer chicken recipes
+- Air fryer french toast sticks

-- Air fryer breaded chicken breast
+- Air fryer garlic bread

-- Air fryer sausages
+- Air fryer parsnips recipe (honey glazed)

 How to make roast tinned potatoes in an air fryer